 No handling fee for tickets purchased in person at the Box Office or put in Will Call.
 If tickets are mailed, there is a $3 handling/postage fee.

 Prices vary for every performance and 9.75% State Sales Tax will be added to every purchase unless stated otherwise.

 If tickets are purchased using a debit or credit card online or in the box office, a $2.50 fee will be applied to each ticket.
 These fees go directly to our ticket provider to maintain the ticketing system and software.
 There is no fee for purchases in the box office by cash or check.

-Programs, dates and artists are subject to change and these changes will be announced - if time permits - by email, phone, on a postcard sent to your home, on the website and in advertisements at local radio and newspapers.
+Programs, dates and artists are subject to change and these changes will be announced - if time permits - by email, phone, on the website, and in advertisements at local radio and newspapers.
 You will be contacted of any changes as long as we have your contact information.
 Please make sure to give this information when you purchase your tickets.

 Due to fire codes, everyone (including infants) must have a ticket for a designated purchased seat.
 There are no exceptions.
 Children should be able to sit in a seat quietly throughout the performance.
 Unless a performance is clearly geared to children, DCPAC recommends against bringing babies and young children (under three) to major performances.
 Parents are advised to use their discretion when purchasing tickets for children.
 DCPAC is not responsible for the content or material of performances.

 DCPAC prohibits the use of cameras, videos, cellular phones, alcohol, food or drink in the theatre area.
 The use of cameras and recording devices is prohibited by the contracts with the performers and their organizations unless otherwise stated at performance or event.